Green Badger: Tell us a bit about yourself – who are you, what company do you work for and what is your role there?

 Green Badger: If there was one thing you wish USGBC/LEED did differently, what would it be?

 Vandita Mudgal: A more user-friendly LEED online interface.
-I wish in general that there are less Green building certification out there, we just need one consolidated and robust Green building Certification system!
+I wish in general that there were less green building certifications out there.
+We just need one consolidated and robust Green Building Certification system!
 LEED, BREEAM, ILFI, WELL, Fitwel, Green Globe… their intent is the same, their approach and focus a bit different.